Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 The first member of the management team will have the title 'Head Janitor'.
 This person's chief responsibilities are to choose the other first contributors, and to slowly and a carefully distribute responsibilities and cryptographic keys.
 Their primary role is to grow the organization, keep it focused on the Foundation's mission, and reduce any single points of failure that could lead to a catastrophic failure of the organization.

-Another member of the management team, the Treasurer, will be responsible for distributing PSF tokens to grant recipients.
+Another member of the management team, the Grant Administrator, will be responsible for distributing PSF tokens to grant recipients.

-The main day-to-day duties of the management team will be to discuss, coordinate, and approve grant proposals, solicit the community for feedback,  and maintain the PSF website.
+The main day-to-day duties of the management team will be to discuss, coordinate, and approve work around grant proposals, solicit the community for feedback,  and maintain the PSF website.

 ## Token Economics<a name="tokenEconomics"></a>
 Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to enable steady funding of development, and fair incentives for collaboration, in order to further the Foundation's mission.